 Please take the time to read the information provided by participating clients to learn what they’re looking for.
 Often during the meetings, clients simply want to learn a little bit about you, your background, and your expertise.
 Some are seeking writers with a platform and a following.
 Others want to hear specific pitches and ideas, and, of course, you will want to present a book idea or two to a literary agent.

 Meetings are only nine minutes long, and time limits are strictly enforced to ensure that the client can meet with their next appointments.
 You must conclude your meeting at the end of the allocated time.
 Please be kind and considerate of the editors and agents and your fellow members by honoring the time limit.

-If you are meeting with an editor, research his or her publication to get a grasp for what they cover.
-When we hear complaints from editors after an event, it is often because writers arrived unprepared.
-Read editors’ descriptions carefully before you register and before your prepare your pitches.
+If you are meeting with an editor, research their publication to get a grasp for what they cover.
+When we hear complaints from editors after an event, it’s often about writers who arrived unprepared.
+Read editors’ descriptions carefully before you register and before you prepare your pitches.

-If you are pitching, practice so it can be delivered in the time allotted, making sure there is also time for introductions, questions, and follow up.
-Your meeting must conclude at the end of nine minutes, even if you have not finished delivering a pitch.
+If you are pitching, practice your pitch to make sure it can be delivered in the time allotted.
+Don’t forget to calculate time for introductions and questions.
+Your meeting must end at the nine-minute market, even if you have not finished delivering a pitch.

 For Tele-Connections the client will be calling you.
 Check your phone to make sure it is charged and that you have good reception.
 If you are using a headset, ensure that it is in good working order.